 The Dietetic Internship (DI) at Western Kentucky University (WKU) has a concentration in Community Nutrition and resides in the Department of Applied Human Sciences (AHS) within the College of Health and Human Services (CHHS).

 The DI program is a full-time, 9-month program, and will start the week before the fall semester begins at Western Kentucky University.
 The program accepts ten (10) interns each year.
 Students will complete 32 weeks of supervised practice, with 12 weeks devoted to Medical Nutrition Therapy, 10 weeks to Community Nutrition, and 10 weeks to Foodservice Systems Management.
 Supervised practice hours are 40 hours/week.
 The program includes 1208 hours of dietetic supervised practice experiences with a concentration in Community Nutrition.

 This DI is a post-baccalaureate program, leading to a Graduate Certificate in Dietetic Practice.
 The 12-hour graduate certificate will include the following didactic courses:

-Interns will be required to attend the one-week orientation class, HMD 581 Professional Preparation for a Dietetic Internship, which will precede the start of the University fall semester.
 Part of the HMD 587 Seminar in Concepts and Methods of Dietetic Practice course will be online with the course culminating the last week of the internship in which the interns will have presentations, case studies, and an exit interview.
 For the remainder of the internship, students will be completing their required supervised practice hours and completing the other courses online (Foodservice Systems Management, Community Nutrition, and Medical Nutrition Therapy in Practice).